sillybun/vim-repl/README.md

 By default, Python and Perl are supported.
 If you run `:REPLToggle` in a `python` file, you will get `python` in the terminal buffer.
 In a `perl` file, vim-repl will try to use `perlconsole`, `reply` and `re.pl` (in that order); so one of them should be installed.
 In order to support more languages, you will have to specify which program to run for each specific filetype.

-There are three ways to send codes to REPL environment, the first way: stay in normal mode and press `<leader>w` and the whole line of the cursor will be sent to REPL.
+There are three ways to send codes to REPL environment:

+- the first way: stay in normal mode and press `<leader>w` and the whole line of the cursor will be sent to REPL.

 ![usage](https://github.com/sillybun/vim-repl/blob/master/assets/usage-1.gif)

-The second way is that in normal mode, move the cursor to the first line of one block (start of a function: `def functionname(argv):`, start of a for/while loop, start of a if-else statement) and press `<leader>w`, the whole block will be sent to REPL automatically.
+- The second way is that in normal mode, move the cursor to the first line of one block (start of a function: `def functionname(argv):`, start of a for/while loop, start of a if-else statement) and press `<leader>w`, the whole block will be sent to REPL automatically.

 ![usage](https://github.com/sillybun/vim-repl/blob/master/assets/usage2.gif)

-The third way is to select some lines in visual mode and press `<leader>w`, the seleted code will be sent to REPL.
+- The third way is to select some lines in visual mode and press `<leader>w`, the seleted code will be sent to REPL.

 ![usage](https://github.com/sillybun/vim-repl/blob/master/assets/usage-3.gif)
 If the REPL is already open. `:REPLToggle` will close REPL.

-The last way is to select some word in visual mode and press `<leader>w` and the selected word will be sent to REPL.
+- The last way is to select some word in visual mode and press `<leader>w` and the selected word will be sent to REPL.

 ![usage](https://github.com/sillybun/vim-repl/blob/master/assets/usage4.gif)